 WFLA Florida, reports that a record number of crocodile hatchlings were counted and reported in the Everglades this year.
 962 hatchlings were caught, almost double the number caught in 2013.
 In 2007, the crocodile was re-classified as threatened.

-While the numbers of crocodiles found creates an optimistic outlook for the future, effective ecosystem management must be continued if we want to see the species’ success.
+While the numbers of crocodiles found to create an optimistic outlook for the future, effective ecosystem management must be continued if we want to see the species’ success.

 In general, scientists continue to urge policymakers to increase the freshwater flows into the estuaries where crocodiles live, mate, and nest.
 Human water needs often dictate how much water reaches these estuaries, so continued land and water management will be key to ensuring that crocodiles continue to live in the region for generations to come.

-Furthermore, timing of the flows and location of the flow is also crucial to ensuring that crocodiles have the water they need.
-Human impact creates a complex series of challenges to maintaining the habitat of the Everglades.
+Furthermore, the timing of the flows and location of the flow is also crucial to ensuring that crocodiles have the water they need.
+The human impact creates a complex series of challenges to maintaining the habitat of the Everglades.

 The paper suggested that water release into the Everglades would be more effective if it was channeled through mangrove forests rather than through the canal system as it is typically released.
 Human release of water would also have to mimic the natural dry and wet season cycle, with water released even in the dry January and December months.